Trump-era spike in Israeli settlement growth has only begun - WTMJ

 Associated Press

-EFRAT, West Bank (AP) — An aggressive Israeli settlement spree of over 9,000 homes during the Trump era pushed deeper into the occupied West Bank than ever before, according to an AP investigation.
-The trend puts the Biden administration in a tough bind if it follows through on pledges to revive peace efforts between Israel and the Palestinians.
+EFRAT, West Bank (AP) — An aggressive Israeli settlement spree during the Trump era pushed deeper than ever into the occupied West Bank — territory the Palestinians seek for a state — with over 9,000 homes built and thousands more in the pipeline, an AP investigation showed.

+If left unchallenged by the Biden administration, the construction boom could make fading hopes for an internationally backed two-state solution — Palestine alongside Israel — even more elusive.

 Satellite images and data obtained by The Associated Press document for the first time the full impact of the policies of then-President Donald Trump, who abandoned decades-long U.S. opposition to the settlements and proposed a Mideast plan that would have allowed Israel to keep them all — even those deep inside the West Bank.

-Although the Trump plan has been scrapped, the lasting legacy of construction will make it even harder to create a viable Palestinian state alongside Israel.
-President Joe Biden’s administration has embraced the two-state solution — which is still widely seen as the only solution to the decades-old conflict — but given no indication on how it plans to promote it.
+Although the Trump plan has been scrapped, the lasting legacy of construction will make it even harder to create a viable Palestinian state.
+President Joe Biden’s administration supports the two-state solution but has given no indication on how it plans to promote it.

-The huge number of projects in the pipeline, along with massive development of settlement infrastructure, means Biden would need to stage an intervention with Israel to keep faint hopes for a two-state solution alive.
+The huge number of projects in the pipeline, along with massive development of settlement infrastructure, means Biden would likely need to rein in Israel to keep the two-state option alive.
 While Biden has condemned settlement activity, U.S. officials have shown no appetite for such a clash as they confront more urgent problems.
 These include the coronavirus crisis, tensions with China and attempting to revive the international nuclear deal with Iran — another major sticking point with Israel.

 At the same time, Israel will likely continue to be led by a settlement hawk.
 In the wake of yet another inconclusive Israeli election, either Prime Minister Benjamin Netanyahu or one of his right-wing challengers is poised to head the government, making a construction slowdown improbable.

 Hanan Ashrawi, a veteran Palestinian spokeswoman, called the Trump administration a “partner in crime” with Netanyahu.
-She said Biden would have to go beyond traditional empty condemnations and take “very serious steps of accountability” in order to make a difference.
+She said Biden would have to go beyond traditional condemnations and take “very serious steps of accountability” to make a difference.

 “It needs a bit of courage and backbone and willingness to invest,” she said.